scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This section specifies the SCION extension headers.
 SCION currently provides two types of extension headers: the Hop-by-Hop (HBH) Options header and the End-to-End (E2E) Options header.

-- The Hop-by-Hop Options header is used to carry optional information that may be examined and processed by every SCION router along a packet's delivery path.
+- The Hop-by-Hop Options header is used to carry OPTIONAL information that MAY be examined and processed by every SCION router along a packet's delivery path.
 The Hop-by-Hop Options header is identified by value "200" in the `NextHdr` field of the SCION common header (see [](#common-header)).
-- The End-to-End Options header is used to carry optional information that may be examined and processed by the sender and/or the receiver of the packet.
+- The End-to-End Options header is used to carry OPTIONAL information that MAY be examined and processed by the sender and/or the receiver of the packet.
 The End-to-End Options header is identified by value "201" in the `NextHdr` field of the SCION common header (see [](#common-header)).

 If both headers are present, the HBH Options header MUST come before the E2E Options header.